isabella232/asset-compute.en/help/develop-custom-worker.md

     create console.json
     ```

-3. When prompted with `Which Adobe I/O App features do you want to enable for this project?`, make sure to select at least `Actions`:
+1. When prompted with `Which Adobe I/O App features do you want to enable for this project?`, select at least `Actions`:

     ```bash
     ?
 Which Adobe I/O App features do you want to enable for this project? select components to include (Press <space> to select, <a> to toggle all, <i> to invert selection)